 Check the closing costs

 FHA loans often come with closing costs when you are buying or refinancing a house.
 These costs can vary from lender to lender, and might include FHA loan application fees, discount points, and more.
 The upfront mortgage insurance premium is usually included in these costs.
 Learn more about FHA loan closing costs.
+By refinancing, the total finance charges may be higher over the life of the loan.

 Understand FHA loan application approval and closing